Lijujujune/regextutorial/Develop/gist-template.md

 ### Bracket Expressions

+Bracket expressions (character sets) define a range of characters that can match.

 	•	[a-z0-9_\.-]: Matches any lowercase letter a-z, any digit 0-9, an underscore _, a dot ., or a hyphen - in the username.
 	•	[\da-z\.-]: Matches any digit \d, any lowercase letter a-z, a dot ., or a hyphen - in the domain name.
 	•	[a-z\.]: Matches any lowercase letter a-z or a dot . in the top-level domain (e.g., .com).

 ### Character Classes

+Character classes define specific types of characters that can be matched:

+	•	\d: d stand for digits, which matches any digit between 0-9.
+ 	•	a-z: stand for any lower letters a-z
+  	•	\.-: stand for literal a dot or a hyphen

 ### The OR Operator